rossmacarthur/sheldon/docs/src/Configuration.md

 You can define your own [custom templates](#custom-templates) to apply to your plugins.

+### `profiles`

+A list of profiles this plugin should be used in.
+If this field is not given the plugin will be used regardless of the profile.
+Otherwise, the plugin is only used if the specified [profile](Command-line-interface.md#--profile-profile) is included in the configured list of profiles.

 ## Inline plugins

 For convenience it also possible to define Inline plugins.
 An Inline plugin must